 The Save button allows the user to save the simulation and all archived results to a JSON file that can then be loaded with all parameters and driving time series.

+Edit Setup allows the user to set the dates of the simulation, and to specify various options such as the saving of biologic rates.

-The Integrate button starts the simulation.
+The Run button starts the simulation.
 This date of the simulation run will be saved and a text description of the run can be added at the time of integration.

 The Run Status label tells how many sets of archived results are included within the simulation at any time.

+If you hit the Help button from the Main Screen, you will jump to this topic in the help screen.
+The Help button on other screens links to the appropriate subject in the help files.

+The Output button brings up an interface to presents the results as a series of charts and graphs, or export archived results to comma separated format.

+The Multi-Segment Runs button brings up an interface that allows a user to create and run multiple 0-D AQUATOX segments that have been linked together using data from the National Water Model.

 At the upper right of the interface is a panel showing Databases of Parameter Values.
 These databases are not attached to the JSON file and editing these databases will have no effect on the simulation unless a set of parameters is later loaded from the database into the simulation.
-More information can be found on this in “Databases vs. Parameters in a Simulation.”
+More information can be found on this in “Parameters within Database Files vs. Parameters within in a Simulation.”
 There are separate sets of parameters for Sites, Animals, Remin.
 Records (organic matter parameters), Chemicals, and Plants that can be edited via these buttons and then later brought into a simulation.

-If you hit the Help button from the Main Screen, you will jump to this topic in the help screen.
-The Help button on other screens links to the appropriate subject in the help files.

-The Output button brings up an interface to presents the results as a series of charts and graphs, or export archived results to comma separated format.

-The Multi-Segment Runs button brings up an interface that allows a user to create and run multiple 0-D AQUATOX segments that have been linked together using data from the National Water Model.

 In the center panel is a group of buttons to edit model parameters:

-Setup allows the user to set the dates of the simulation, and to specify various options such as the saving of biologic rates.

 The Site button loads the site characteristic screen for the current simulation.

 The Org.Matter button loads the remineralization record for the current simulation that can be edited by the user.